suffolklibraries/lgc/content/collections/events/springboard-junior-24-09.md

   [info@danceeast.co.uk(mailto:info@danceeast.co.uk)

   [01473 295230](tel:01473295230)
-end_date: '2024-12-03 18:30'
+end_date: '2024-09-24 17:30'
-attendance_information: '- Adults with additional needs'
+attendance_information: '- Children aged 4 to 11 years with additional needs'
 duplicated_from: 432b1c4f-4f74-41a1-ab27-eef4d0beff8f
-cost_details: '£6 per workshop or pay as you can'
+cost_details: '£5 per workshop or pay as you can'
 ---
-Our fun, friendly and inclusive Springboard classes give adults with additional needs the opportunity to move and explore, using dance as a tool to develop skills.
+Springboard Juniors is a fun, friendly and inclusive class for children and young people with additional needs, where they can move and explore their creativity in a safe and welcoming space.